melindaleung/CSX450-1_Final-Exam/README.md

 #### 6. Performance Metric

-This model can be evaluated by using Mean Squared Error.
+This model can be evaluated by using the Mean Squared Error.